Yakanaro/Form-Generator/README.md

 ## Code of Conduct

-Everyone interacting in the LateCommands project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/late_commands/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the HexletCode project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/hexlet_code/blob/master/CODE_OF_CONDUCT.md).